 Techniques to control the development and use of the bodies are often jealously guarded within a community.
 The methods range from physical/mental discipline to psychological tricks to chemical and even surgical modifications.
 The most complex part of the art is to program the bodies to work flexibly.
 By teaching them different behaviours linked to a code of smells and vibrations, a Cthonid can build "programs" for a secondary body, but it is very hard to make sure it will behave as it should when on its own.
 That is the ability that distinguishes the masters from the merely skilled.
 The introduction of radio links has complicated things somewhat, but the psychological/programming skills are still needed, maybe even more than before.

-Relations to Other Species The Cthonids do not appreciate the alien; the unexpected appearance of an alien ship 1200 years ago caused a major uproar and the hostile reception was not just accidental.
+Relations to Other Species The Cthonids do not appreciate the alien; the unexpected appearance of an alien ship in 7882 AT caused a major uproar and the hostile reception was not just accidental.
 However, the patient (and unreachable) transmissions from the Oort cloud managed to clarify the nature of the aliens sufficiently to enable limited contact.
 Several emergency artificial nations for system defense, xenodiplomacy, and metaphysics had been formed as a response, and managed to establish enough about the aliens to convince most Cthonids that they were not an unknown threat, just a real threat.

 The Andian Mission turned out to be quite eager to disseminate information about the Terragens, helping the Cthonids to estimate the benefits and risks of contact.
 It was clear that contact was unavoidable, as the aliens were far too technologically advanced to be stopped.
 On the other hand at least the Andians appeared eager to trade, a concept the Cthonids understood perfectly.
 As the picture cleared many Cthonid nations and societies began to scramble for more: the aliens did not just have more advanced technology, they had information that could help banish the unknown farther from the smellable world.
 Continuing and extending trade became a major imperative not just pragmatically but culturally.
 The search for things and services to trade became intense.